codeworksacademy/vue-3-guide/src/resources/02-new/04-composition-api.md

 </script>
 ```

-If you are wondering about dynamic `$refs` I would first recommend abstracting the problem to a lower component to avoid the need however it is possible and you can read about it [here](https://markus.oberlehner.net/blog/refs-and-the-vue-3-composition-api/)
+If you are wondering about dynamic `$refs` I would first recommend abstracting the problem to a lower component to avoid the need.
+However, it is possible and you can read about it [here](https://markus.oberlehner.net/blog/refs-and-the-vue-3-composition-api/).

 ## reactive

-To keep this simple think of reactive as a more memory expensive version of `ref` but it works more like you would expect it to with less hassle.
+To keep this simple, think of reactive as a more memory expensive version of `ref` but it works more like you would expect it to with less hassle.
 While there are some key differences especially in performance between `reactive` and `ref` each of them have their purpose and that is an interest best reserved to the vue docs.

-Here Ill show how we use `reactive` like the data field with the options api
+Here I'll show how we use `reactive` like the data field with the Options API.

 > 💡 DO NOT DESTRUCTURE... it will break the reactivity